Back to Blog Home

 This happens because browser JavaScript is perhaps the single most complex environment from which to capture errors – because it's not just one environment!
 There are multiple major browsers, JavaScript engines, operating systems, and browser extension ecosystems, all of which come together to make capturing good errors difficult.

 An application monitoring tool like Sentry does a decent job out of the box cutting through all this noise, but for the best results, it needs your help.
-Below are a few additional steps you can take to configure Sentry to greatly reduce the amount of noisy errors you receive.
+Below are a few additional steps you can take to configure Sentry to greatly reduce the amount of noisy JavaScript errors you receive.

 Tip 1: Whitelist your URLs